PennyLeScroche/PennyLeScroche.github.io/notes.md

 Start the game with rumors, traditions with lost meaning, and lies told to you by established powers

-Maybe change idea to a semi-cozy exploration based video game
+~~Maybe change idea to a semi-cozy exploration based video game~~

+Monster Care Squad and Monster Hunter/Witcher inspired.
+You find spirits and monsters that have been forgotten and are corrupted by the toxic waste produced in the city.
+You have to find cures and ways to administer them.
+Once cured, these beings can accept offerings and give you gifts in return.
+Gifts take the form of new abilities and magic items.

+Different medicines and delivery methods

+Methods
+- Oral
+- Inhalants
+- Topical
+- Injection

+delivery methods will have varying effectiveness based on each entity.

 ## Card Game